 Conclusion

-If your hamster is scratching a lot, it could be because of dry skin, fleas, or mites.
+If your hamster is scratching a lot, it could be because of dry skin, fleas, mites, or a skin condition.
 You can treat dry skin with an unscented baby lotion or Vaseline.
 If you think your hamster has fleas, bathe them in warm water with dish soap.

 You can also use a flea comb to remove the fleas.
 If you think your hamster has mites, take them to the vet for treatment.